 Students will select one course from Group A, which are all required in the Statistics major, and double-count this course towards the Minor.
 They will then take four courses listed in Group B. Statistics Majors may not take ECO 231.

-Students will choose one course unit from Group B (which will be the double-counting course), and four course units from Group A.
+Students will be advised to take the sequence MAT 125, MAT 128, MAT 200, and STA 215 to enable them to meet the prerequisites above.
+They will then choose one course from Group B (which will be the double-counting course), and 4 courses from Group A.

-Students may choose 5 courses from Groups A and B but it is highly recommended that MAT 316 and STA 410/MAT 318 are among those selected.
+Students may choose 5 courses from Groups A and B but it is highly recommended that MAT 316 and STA 410 are among those selected.
 Students may not take ECO 231.